cornertime/cornertime/README.md

     * [ ] Separate speech, time & other side effects from the FSM
     * [ ] Make sure there is no memory leaks

-## Notes
+## Import/export format

-### Preset import/export

-While sharing presets via links would be preferred, I have no intention to implement any kind of a backend, so presets need to be self-contained.
+While sharing presets and reports via links would be preferred, I have no intention to implement any kind of a backend, so they need to be self-contained.

-Someone receiving a preset should not know the parameters contained within, so plain JSON is not applicable.
+Someone receiving a preset should not know the parameters contained within, so plain JSON is not acceptable.
 Fixed-width lines are easier to copy & paste.

-Perhaps use base64 encoded JSON documents for this?
-Perhaps add a header and a footer to show the user where to copy & paste?
+To this end, we use base64 encoded JSON documents with a header and footer to identify the documents and make them easier to copy & paste.

+Examples follow.

+### Presets

     -----BEGIN CORNERTIME PRESET------
     eyJ0aXRsZSI6IkRlZmF1bHQiLCJkdXJhdGlvblJhbmdlIjp7Im1pbmltdW0iOjYwMCwibWF4aW11